Shellfish Free Diets

 • Shellfish allergy is one of the most common food allergies impacting adults.

-When replacing a food allergen, you will need to focus on incorporating a variety of whole foods in your diet that contain the nutrients you’re missing due to eliminating the problem food.
+When replacing a food allergen, focus on incorporating a variety of whole foods in your diet that contain the nutrients you’re missing due to eliminating the problem food.

 • Shellfish are an important source of omega 3 fatty acids, protein, iron, zinc, copper and vitamin B-12.
 If eliminating shellfish from your diet, use a variety of these foods as alternatives: